Degrees and Certifications:

 While CRS is especially proud of its student performance and quality of teaching staff, we also take great pride in the rich, rewarding and comprehensive education we offer students on a daily basis.
 In addition to fully implementing Common Core Standards in ELA, mathematics and science, our students benefit from extracurricular classes that include Spanish, PE, technology, classroom and instrumental music, library, science and outdoor education in our children's garden.

-River School goals for 18-19, as documented in our Single Plan for Student Achievement, focus on providing a challenging, relevant and innovative curriculum for our students; developing their personal well being by cultivating a healthy and happy learning environment; and providing staff with professional development necessary to achieve the goals.
+River School goals for 19-20, as documented in our Single Plan for Student Achievement, focus on providing a challenging, relevant and innovative curriculum for our students; developing their personal well being by cultivating a healthy and happy learning environment; and providing staff with professional development necessary to achieve the goals.
 These goals are laudable, but students cannot optimally learn if they don’t feel safe and secure in their school environment.
-To that end, CRS provides a safe and nurturing environment that students experience through character education, which includes a strong focus on bullying awareness and prevention.
+To that end, CRS sets a high bar for student expectations in terms of citizenship, while also providing a nurturing environment supported through the school's focus on socio-emotional wellness.
 Consequently, nearly 100% of our students report that they feel safe and enjoy attending CRS.

 Finally, CRS is at the forefront of technology integration into the curriculum.
 CRS embodies the belief that technology is a powerful tool that allows students greater access to programs, research and information that can greatly enhance their learning and prepare them for the demands of the 21st century workforce.
 One visit to any CRS classroom will reveal this commitment as students interact with technology designed to address academic deficincies, challenge accelerated learners and improve writing skills.
 CRS is dedicated to optimizing the benefits of technological instruction as evidenced in its one to one laptop commitment to third through fifth grade students.